Woodstock Road icon

 Part 1 – Reversal in direction of the bus lane

-The southbound bus lane between Wolvercote (A40) and Squitchey Lane will be removed and replaced with a northbound bus lane of similar length on the other sideof the road.
+The southbound bus lane between Wolvercote (A40) and Squitchey Lane has been removed and replaced with a northbound bus lane of similar length on the other sideof the road.
 This follows consultation with key stakeholders, including bus operators, and is informed by initial traffic modelling for the planned traffic filters trial in Oxford.

 The bus lane reversal is being implemented as a trial through an experimental traffic regulation order (ETRO).